jeffthomasiii/Just-a-Thought-Blog/_posts/2025-08-08-Do-It-Anyway.md

 Not because I never get frustrated.
 Not because I don’t notice how people act.
-But because I finally understood—*they don’t get to decide who I become.*
+But because I finally understood, *they don’t get to decide who I become.*

----

 ### Jesus Loved Anyway

 Jesus didn’t wait for people to behave right before He did right.
-He *washed Judas’ feet*—knowing the betrayal coming.
+He *washed Judas’ feet*, knowing the betrayal coming.
 He *forgave Peter*, knowing the denial that echoed just hours before.
 And from the cross, He prayed for His enemies.